snayan06/Dimensionality-Reduction-Technique-PCA-LDA-ICA-SVD/README.md

-# Dimensionality-Reductioin-algorithms-Implimentation-of-PCA-LDA-ICA-SVD
+# Dimensionality-Reduction-Technique-PCA-LDA-ICA-SVD

-In this we are going to learn about how to Dimensionality-Reductioin-algorithms-PCA-LDA-ICA-SVD
-# DIMENTIONALITY REDUCTION
+## DIMENTIONALITY REDUCTION
 - Many machine learning problems have thousands or even millions of features for each training instance.
-Not only does this make training extremely slow, it can also make it much harder to find a good solution.
+Not only does this make training extremely slow, it can also make it much harder to find a good solution
-- Reducing dimensionality does lose some information (just like compressing an image to JPEG can degrade its quality), so even though it will speed up training, it may also make your system perform slightly worse.
+- Reducing dimensionality does lose some information (just like compressing an image to JPEG can degrade its quality), so even though it will speed up training, it may also make your system perform slightly worse
-- For example, in face recognition, the size of a training image patch is usually larger than 60 x 60 , which corresponds to a vector with more than 3600 dimensions.
+- For example, in face recognition, the size of a training image patch is usually larger than 60 x 60 , which corresponds to a vector with more than 3600 dimensions
-- In some cases , reducing the dimensionality of the training data may filter out some noise and unnecessary details and thus result in higher performance (but in general it won’t; it will just speed up training).
+- In some cases , reducing the dimensionality of the training data may filter out some noise and unnecessary details and thus result in higher performance (but in general it won’t; it will just speed up training)

 ## Practical reasons
 - Redundancy reduction and intrinsic structure discovery
 - Intrinsic structure discovery